Wolfgang Zilzer: Biography

+Later in life he became known to a new audience as a recurring character "Henry" on Late Night with David Letterman, who Letterman would continuously fire for mundane reasons.
+These exchanges were almost always prefaced by Henry mentioning he was a short time away from collecting his pension.

 At the end of the 1980s Zilzer contracted Parkinson's disease and decided to return to Germany.
 His wife refused to do so, and their marriage ended in divorce after almost 50 years, close to both their deaths.

-Wolfgang Zilzer died in Berlin on June 26, 1991 aged 90 and is buried at the Waldfriedhof Zehlendorf.
+Wolfgang Zilzer died in Berlin on June 26, 1991, aged 90 and is buried at the Waldfriedhof Zehlendorf.